U9H/web/content/blog/2018-09-08-ui-vs-ux/index.md

 For instance, assume you are designing a web store, and you want to guide a user through checkouts.
 You want the *flow* of those interactions to be as easy as possible so that nobody gets frustrated.
 You would make the user go through logical pages and clicks.

-{{ image(path="blog/ui-vs-ux/user-journey.png", description="You could even shorten this process and add a simple “buy now” button like Amazon.") }}
+{{ image(path="blog/ui-vs-ux/user-journey.png", description="You could even shorten this process and add a simple “buy now” button like Amazon.", alt="A simple example of a text-based user journey") }}

 This is a very simple example of a **user journeys**.
 User journeys illustrate what steps users go through to accomplish a task, and are a fundamental aspect of UX design.
 Note that the journey didn't need to include anything but text.
 That's because UI covers visual design, while UX covers the base interactions.
 This is a simplification, but it generally holds true.
 Okay — I know I said UX is part of visual design, and that's true for app and web design.
 However, the concepts of UX apply almost everywhere!